austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-Custom Wordlists/README.md

 ## Task 1

-For task 1, you may follow-thru the room instruction and get the basic understanding of the room
+For task 1, you may follow-thru the task instruction and get the basic understanding of the room

 <br />

 ## Task 2

-For task 2, you may also follow-thru the room instruction and get the tools.
+For task 2, you may also follow-thru the task instruction and get the tools.

 As mentioned, personally would suggest to use JTR.